 CDCs are data-rich environments that make decision-making effortless and effective.
 They go beyond historical visualisation of the supply chain to predict performance across products, suppliers, distributors, customers and more.
 They enable organisations to balance customer service, risk, cost and working capital decisions, using advanced simulations and modelling to identify the optimum performance trade-offs.

-A cognitive decision center takes a cross-functional view of the supply chain covering products, suppliers, distributors and customers.
-It enables organizations to balance cost, revenue and profit decisions, using advanced simulations and modeling to identify the optimum trade-off.
-The center is focused on wide organizational goals, so that any decisions – and the incentives of the decision makers – are based on what is best for the enterprise as a whole.
-Leaders gain complete supply chain visibility and the ability to make rapid, informed decisions, to better respond to customer needs and manage performance.
+CDCs are focused on wide organisational goals, so that decisions — and the incentives of decision-makers — are based on what is best for the enterprise.
+Leaders are able to gain complete supply chain visibility and the ability to make rapid informed decisions to better respond to customer needs and manage performance.